 American Black Walnut has long been considered the premier American Hardwood.
 American Black Walnut has a reputation unequaled by any other American Hardwood and is known for its warm rich colors and attractive grain patterns.
 Walnut is a tough, workable, dent resistant, easy finishing, while being light weight, product.
 These characteristics establish product performance, serviceability, and lasting beauty that make consumers forever proud of walnut furniture and interiors.
 The warmth and beauty of walnut is universally recognized.

 Walnut has three basic grading rules which is governed by the National Hardwood Lumber Association, of which Midwest Walnut Company is a member.
 Along with the American Black Walnut Association.
-The basis grades for American Black Walnut include FAS, #1 Common and #2 Common as presented here.
+The basis grades for American Black Walnut include FAS, #1 Common and #2 Common.

 A Hands On Approach